Ask the Diabetes Educator Archive

 I suspect my husband is diabetic.
 He is 49, has high cholesterol, triglycerides, blood pressure.
 He does get out and walk or ride nearly daily - but he never follows appropriate diet guidelines past breakfast.
 He eats a good breakfast, then MUST have juice around 10 or he breaks out into a sweat all over, feels nauseous and shaky.
 On the weekends he drinks and eats to excess - especially at night.
 He develops an odor about him which smells like old alcohol.
 If you walk into a room he is in you can smell the odor.
 In addition, it is overwhelming on his towels from showering the next morning.
 I have suggested he ask his doctor if he should have glucose tolerance testing, but he just shrugs it off.
 His mother and sister became diabetics after middle age weight gain - which he has followed.
 Am I wrong to be thinking in this direction?

 No, you are very correct in your thinking.
 The blood sugar imbalances are obvious, and will most likely become more pronounced.
-His "fruity" breath and body odor are symptoms of low blood sugar that are associated with ketones.
+His "fruity" breath and body odor may be symptoms of high blood sugar that are associated with ketones.
 This is a signal that sugar is not being absorbed from the bloodstream; a sign of insulin/cellular malfunctioning.
 He is following a path towards diabetes, particularly with the history you describe.
 Denial is not an uncommon human response; it may take an episode like "passing out" before he responds to getting screened.
 Even a fasting glucose check would be a start.